act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 16

-This link had a descendant element that is distinguishable by color from the other text in the same line and has a distinguishable bottom border when it is hovered or focused.
+This link had a descendant element that is distinguishable by color (hue) from the other text in the same line and has a distinguishable bottom border when it is hovered or focused.
 This example passes rule "[Inline link has distinguishable style or content on hover and focus](https://act-rules.github.io/rules/548868)".

 ```html
 <style>